We have experienced staff who are keen to demonstrate the benefits of a student learning to code.

 Exam Board – OCR

-For each piece of coursework students have approximately 20 hours in which to complete it fully.
-Whether students start in Year 9 or in Year 11 the same amount of time is dedicated towards completing coursework.
+For the non-exam assessment students have approximately 20 hours in which to complete it fully.
+Whether students start in Year 9 or in Year 11 the same amount of time is dedicated towards completing this.